 See testing requirements.

 A select number of applicants will be invited to attend an interview and audition with a committee of the Drama Therapy faculty and students.
 Applicants selected to attend auditions will be notified by mid-February.
-Auditions will take place Sunday, Feb 23, 2020.
+Interviews and auditions will take place Sunday, Feb 21, 2021.

 The interview and audition will be a full day of group improvisation and individual interviews.
 Invited applicants should dress comfortably.